csc13/spektel-sensor/README.md

 The firmware was developed in C using Atmel Studio 6 and the Atmel ASF framework.

-	Note: The Spektrum RC TM1000 telemetry modul, a DSMX receiver with data port and a transmitter with telemetry functions is required.
-Not all spektrum telemetry able transmitters support all sensors.
+	Note: The Spektrum RC TM1000 telemetry modul, a DSMX receiver with data port and a transmitter with telemetry functions are required to use the sensor.
+Not all Spektrum RC telemetry able transmitters support all sensors.
 I use a DX9 for testing.

 ### Basic functions